 End-to-end congestion control is effective at getting the sending nodes to reduce their sending rates, but it does not completely eliminate the possibility of packet loss due to congestion.
 It takes some time for the ECN congestion feedback to make its way back to the source, and for the rate reduction to have an impact.
 Data that is already in flight can result in buffer overrun in the switches along the path.
 To avoid packet loss, which can have a dramatic effect on protocols such as FCoE and RoCE, the IEEE 802.1 Working Group developed a standard backpressure message called Priority-based Flow Control (PFC) [14].
-A PFC message sent by the downstream switch signals to the immediate upstream switch to pause the sending of packets on a particular priority / traffic class in order to avoid buffer overrun.
-To avoid packet loss, the downstream switch needs to assure it has enough buffer headroom remaining to absorb the packets inflight on the link before issuing PFC.
+A PFC message sent by the downstream switch signals to the immediate upstream switch to pause the sending of packets on a particular priority (i.e. traffic class) in order to avoid buffer overrun.
+To avoid packet loss, the downstream switch needs to ensure it has enough buffer headroom remaining to absorb the packets inflight on the link before issuing PFC.
 While pausing, if the upstream switch buffers fill, it may issue its own PFC message to the next upstream switch, and so on, until eventually the sending node is paused.
-Typically, these congestion hotspots are temporary, and PFC never has to propagate very far back, but PFC itself is a heavy hammer and has other negative implications – which will be discussed later.
+Typically, these congestion hotspots are temporary, and PFC never has to propagate very far back, but PFC itself is a heavy hammer and has other negative implications, which will be discussed later.

 The technologies used in today’s state-of-the-art data center are all designed for congestion management.
 While they have made improvements, they still fall short of providing the lossless data center network required for future use cases.
-In particular the following issues remain:
+In particular, the following issues remain:

 ECMP collisions

 Selecting a path by hashing the flow identifiers is simple but does not take into consideration whether the selected path itself is congested.
 It is quite easy for the identifiers of multiple flows to hash to the same selection, resulting in overloaded links, as seen in Figure 9.
 Additionally, at any point in time, the nature of a flow can be seen to be bi-modal (mice or elephants), with the majority of flows being considered mice, but the majority of bytes transferred being from elephants.
 ECMP does not consider the nature of a flow when selecting a path.
 It is unfortunate when ECMP collisions occur on elephant flows because the chance of creating in-network congestion is much greater.
 Furthermore, ECMP is not effective if the traffic pattern involves incast.
 The problem of incast congestion, discussed later, occurs when there is a many-to-one traffic pattern creating congestion at the last hop switch to the destination.
 Load balancing in the core of the network cannot relieve incast congestion.
-Improvements to ECMP could involve being more congestion, traffic pattern and topology aware when selecting a path and load balancing traffic at a finer granularity.
+Improvements to ECMP could involve being more congestion, traffic pattern, and topology aware when selecting a path and load balancing traffic at a finer granularity.

 Figure 9 – ECMP Load Balancing Collisions